JulioAugustoLopez/JulioAugustoLopez/README.md

               alt="YouTube Badge" />
 </a>

 <h3 align="center">Artificial Skin encourages and supports the development and production of artificial human Skin.
-It is a microfiber and biosynthetic, pure cellulose film that is an ideal temporary substitute for Skin, having a very similar structure.</h3>
+Our product is a microfiber and biosynthetic, pure cellulose film that is an ideal temporary substitute for Skin, having a very similar structure.</h3>

 </div>